 The Company's policy is to expense advertising costs as the costs are incurred.
-Advertising costs amounted to \$6,702 and \$1,299 for the years ending December 31, 2014 and 2013, respectively.
+Advertising costs amounted to \$6,635 for the year ending December 31, 2015.

 NOTE 3 - COMMITMENTS AND CONTINGENCIES

 The Center leases office space under an operating lease which expires on October 31, 2028.
 The lease provides for minimum lease payment which includes a proportionate share of real estate taxes, insurance premiums, janitorial services, repairs and other operational charges.